The-Scott/mvc-multi-spa/Readme.md

 I had an idea.
 I like Multi-Page Apps (MPA), and I also like single-page apps (SPA).
 I _should_ be able to have the best of both worlds right?
 All the bells and whistles, plus the power of JS Frameworks, all running on demand.

 ## Why bother?
-Well, I was getting sick of the amout of bootstrap code I needed to write for basic stuff.
-A 'About Me' can be served quicked from static HTML, without loading and entire SPA Framework.
+Well, I was getting sick of the amount of bootstrap code I needed to write for basic stuff.
+An 'About Me' can be served quicker from static HTML, without loading an entire SPA Framework.

 At the same time, SPA's do all sorts of wicked things that are useful and have their place.